ragesh88/academic-kickstart/content/publication/detc-2014/index.md

 publication_types : ["1"]
 abstract : The human body is a mass spring system that oscillates up and down while running.
 We add energy to the running gait by oscillating a secondary mass in phase with the motion.
 A phase oscillator adds a bounded amount of energy to the limit cycle to make it easier to run.
 In an anti-phase oscillator, energy in the gait cycle is reduced and it is harder to run.

-publication : "*38th Mechanisms and Robotics Conference*" doi : "10.1115/DETC2014-34406"
+publication : "38th Mechanisms and Robotics Conference 2014"
+doi : "10.1115/DETC2014-34406"

 # Schedule page publish date (NOT publication's date).